 2. Choose Tree House Books for your Book Drive

-Tree House Books has been a leading book distributor and depot for North Central Philadelphia, as well as classrooms and community centers around the globe, for close to ten years.
+Our Giving Library has been a leading book distributor and depot for North Central Philadelphia, as well as for homes, classrooms and community centers across Philadelphia, for close to 15 years.
 With our efforts focused on our Books in Every Home Campaign, we are committed to making sure that the books you bring in from your book drive find their way home to a family or child who will read them.
 Between our volunteer-operated Giving Library, as well as the variety of book distribution programs that we host, our aim is to promote self-selection of books and pleasure reading in order to create life-long readers.
 Never fear that your hard work will end up on a lonely shelf!
 We take pride in our ability to provide access books to our Philadelphia community.

 3. Contact Tree House Books and Receive a Book Drive Kit

 This is the part of the book drive where you would recruit a committee to make flyers and other marketing materials for your Book Drive.
 However, we have done all of that for you!
 To get started on your Tree House Books book drive, contact Emma at firstname.lastname@example.org or give us a call at 215-236-1760 and we can get you started with a Book Drive Kit and our full administrative support!

 4. Set a date and make some goals